AnelMusic/anelmusic.github.io/posts/prompt-caching.md

 Prompt caching has a single hard requirement:

-**Cache hits require exact prefix matches.** Static content must appear first; dynamic content must appear last.
+**Cache hits require exact prefix matches.** Static content must appear first and dynamic content must appear last.
 This principle applies to tool definitions as well: if tool schemas differ between requests, that portion cannot be cached.

 In production, one metric summarizes whether your architecture is behaving correctly: